Last Updated on

 1. Schedule Doctors Appointment.

-If you don’t give a doctor already or you don’t like yours now is the time to find the best.
+If you don’t have a doctor already or you don’t like yours now is the time to find the best.
 You will be with this doctor through your entire pregnancy and delivery so you want to find the one who you are completely comfortable.

 I ended up switching OB/GYN when I found out I was pregnant because I wasn’t happy with my old doctor.
 I did research looked online, read reviews and asked all my friends.
 I’m so happy that I made the switch even though I ended up being switched to two separate fetal specialists and didn’t too many visits with my new doctor.